Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 So, it's hard for new to rate this rum accurately.
 It smelled overwhelmingly of bar olives.
 I don't necessarily want my rums smelling like bar olives, but I certainly don't want my bar glasses smelling like bar olives, unless I've ordered something dry and dirty.
 It was an airport bar, so who knows.
 (If the glass was clean, then the rum gets a 4.)

-Getting past the salty nose, the liquid was actually quite nice.
+Getting past the salty nose, the liquid was actually ok.
 Light, vegetal, peppery, and just a hint of sweetness.
+But very young.
+(And if you've ever seen it in stores, you know how insanely overpriced it is.)

 Having procured a lime wedge and some raw sugar, I made an ad hoc Ti Punch.
-Here the olive aroma provided an added later of complexity, and I enjoyed it thoroughly.
+Here the olive aroma provided an added later of complexity, and I enjoyed it well enough for an airport cocktail.

 I call it a Dirty Ti Punch.
 You saw it here first, folks.